YuChaoGithub/Knights-Rubbish/build_log.md

 * Reset project settings for Godot 3.0.
 * Redesigned physics layers and reassign the layers/masks of existing physic bodies.
 * Redesigned render layers and reassign the layers/masks.
-Comment: Seems that it's not that hard to migrate to Godot 3.0.
+Comment: Seems like it's not that hard to migrate to Godot 3.0.
 Worth it!

 **Commit**